Does Quizlet Have Spaced Repetition? [Tested 2026]

 The Bottom Line

 For a test inside one week, Quizlet is fine.
 For retention over a month or more, switch.
-Quizlet’s free Learn mode is built for 4-day cram windows; the paid Memory Score buys you a proprietary algorithm with no public benchmark.
-Anki’s free FSRS 6 wins for years.
+A single Quizlet Learn session is built for 4-day cram windows; paid Memory Score buys you a proprietary algorithm with no public benchmark.
+Anki’s FSRS wins for years.
 LearnClash wins for daily practice that doesn’t feel like work.

 Figure 7: Match the tool to the timeframe.
 One week = Quizlet.
 Years = Anki.
 Daily engagement = LearnClash.